Breakdown of quantization in nonlinear Thouless pumping: Displacement correction in Bloch state pumping

-where $\left< ... \right>$ represents the average over the state $\ket{\Psi} = \ket{\Psi^{(0)}} + \epsilon \ket{\Psi^{(1)}}$. \TT{The average over $k$ is obtained by considering a collection of states with different quasi-momenta $k$ acting independently, assuming that they remain in the same band throughout the cycle.} Taking as initial state \TT{for each given $k$} $\ket{\Psi^{(0)}} = \ket{+}$ with eigenenergy $E$, in Eq.~(\ref{eqn:Psi1_ourcase}) we rewrite the second term on the right hand side as
+We then move on to the evaluation of the displacement of a particle, whose expression is given by equation~(\ref{eqn:Delta}) in the main text, while taking the average over the state $\ket{\Psi} = \ket{\Psi^{(0)}} + \ket{\Psi^{(1)}}$ with $\ket{\Psi^{(0)}} = \ket{+}$ with eigenenergy $E$.
+In equation~(\ref{eqn:Psi1_ourcase}), we rewrite the second term on the right hand side as

 Furthermore, we have

 So we get, up to first order,

 The first two terms are also present in the linear case.
 In particular, we can identify the second term as the Berry curvature $\mathcal{B}(k,t)$, the integral of which yields a quantized Chern number.
 We can further simplify the third to sixth lines by noticing that